vinceskahan/v5wiki/steelseries.md

 This skin provides a page displaying the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges).

-The preferred method of installation is using the *wee_extension* utility although the skin may also be installed manually.
+The preferred method of installation is using the *weectl* utility although the skin may also be installed manually.

 **Note**: This skin uses a WeeWX report to generate the file *gauge-data.txt* which in turn is used to update the *SteelSeries Weather Gauges*.
 Since WeeWX reports are generated only once per archive period, *gauge-data.txt* and the *SteelSeries Weather Gauges* are only updated once per archive period.